togorski/fooddot/README.md

 Demo - https://fooddot.herokuapp.com/ login: tester password: tester

 Panels:
 Admin - Menu: Allows to manage menu items and categories, make them visible/hidden, change display order by dragging and dropping.
+Access type - admin.

 Admin - Users: Manage users and assign user roles.
+Access type - admin.

 Client: Menu where client can order menu items and receives order number.
+Access type: admin, client.

 Display: Live display of current orders.
+Access type - admin, display.

 Kitchen: Panel for the kitchen stuff where order details are displayed and its status can be changed.
+Access type - admin, kitchen.

 Some of the lessons learned:
 - CSS - stick to BEM from the beginning